About This Course

 Modules for the current academic year

 Module listings are for guide purposes only and are subject to change.
 Find out what our students are currently studying on the Music with Education Modules page.

 Course content is for guidance purposes only and may be subject to change.

-- English proficiency (for non-native English or Welsh speakers): IELTS English test with a score of 6.0 (no element below 5.5).
+Applicants who do not speak English or Welsh as their first language must pass the IELTS English test with a score of 6.0 (with no element below 5.5).